alif415/arch-reference-library/building-blocks/solution/capability-catalogue.md

 Testing should be agreed and scheduled with the DPS&BT division.
 This can be done by emailing the [Device Lab Enquiries](mailto:devicelab@gov.scot) mailbox.
 The primary contact will be expected to supply details in advance for all persons attending for the duration of testing.
 If the persons conducting the testing do not have Scottish Government security passes, appropriate arrangements can be made.

+A full list of devices is available upon request.

 ### The One Scotland Gazetteer

 | -                 | -